stsaz/phiola/README.md

 ![](res/phiola.svg)

-phiola is a fast audio player, recorder, converter, and streaming server for Windows, Linux, and Android.
+phiola is a fast audio player, recorder, converter, and streaming server for Linux, macOS, Windows, and Android.
 It can play audio files from your device or a remote server, record audio from your microphone or an internet radio stream, and convert audio into various formats.
 Its low CPU consumption helps extend the battery life of laptops and phones.
 You can control phiola via CLI, TUI, GUI, IPC socket (UNIX socket / named pipe), or its API (C / Java).